-If you’re looking for a place to watch American football with cheap beers and a limited selection of “bar food”, the Langosta Sports Bar is one of our favorites.
-Don’t expect fancy, this locals favorite is a watering hole for visitors from all over the globe during football games.
+If you’re looking for a place to watch American football with cheap beers and shockingly great food, the Langosta Surf Club is one of our favorites.
+This locals favorite is a watering hole for visitors from all over the globe, especially during football games.
 This is a Cash-Only place, so be sure to bring cash as there are no ATM’s anywhere nearby.
 All kinds of games are available (pool, horseshoes, etc!) so it’s a great place for kids too.
 Matti serves up some incredible food, everything we’ve had there has been spectacular.
 Plus, they’ll come pick you up in their golf cart if you call them for a ride!
 Check their Facebook page for details.